Code-Institute-Submissions/milestone-project-113/README.md

 5. Gallery

-   - This allows users to view images which give them an idea of the kind of experience they can expect if they choose to visit Australia.
+   - This allows users to view images which give them an idea of the kind of experience they can expect if they visit Australia.

 6. Destination Hero Image

-   - This provides users with an idea of the kind of experience they can expect if they choose to visit the destination.
+   - This provides users with an idea of the kind of experience they can expect if they visit the destination.

 7. Dropdown Menu